This dream, borne out of the immense love of God for his church, is both a warning and an invitation.

 Blessed are the pure in heart, for they will see God.
 Matt 5:8

 We don't want to lose people when we talk about sin and judgement, because we will.
 But if we don't, we won't win any people for real, either.
 The Bible tells us to expect to be hated when we follow Christ.
 We must return to our first love and reverence God's commands.
 We must seek his thoughts on all matters, because they are higher than our thoughts.
-We have to stop folding into ministry the ways in which the world loves, and instead, love out of the the gospel that Christ and his disciples over.
+We have to stop folding into ministry the ways in which the world loves, and instead, love out of the the gospel that Christ died to give us.
 When this is done obediently, it will offend the world.
-But it will also save people.
+But, it is what will also save.

 Hurting people need the gospel .
 This is where the healing power of the Holy Spirit moves.
 The Holy Spirit promises to guide us in all things.
 Even saved people need to dwell and seek deeper revelation of the cross.
 There is no truth and reconciliation or justice outside of Christ's perfect way.
 It will fail.
 The cross is the ministry of reconciliation (2 Cor.
 5:11-21).